 The next day it’s time to record the intro to the album’s opening song.
-For this I’ve invited 3 friends/special guests; 2 girls and 1 guy, of whom I knew they could sing.
+For this I’ve invited three friends/special guests; two ladies and one gent, of whom I knew they could sing.
 We start by working on a melody that I had written but not elaborated on.
-Within the first hour we’ve added 2 counter-melodies and we rehearse the piece until it’s ready to be recorded.
-We do 4 takes to stack up 16 voices and then listen to the result.
+Within the first hour we’ve added two counter-melodies and we rehearse the piece until it’s ready to be recorded.
+We do four takes to stack up sixteen voices and then listen to the result.
 It sounds amazing, like a real choir!
 We’re very pleased with ourselves.
 After the thank-yous and good-byes, Q and I continue on the same track, this time to add my solo verses.
 I only finished the lyrics the night before but singing them goes according to plan and it turns out to be one of the easier takes so far.

 And that wraps up another weekend at Independent Recordings.
 We’re getting close to the mixing stage and I’m just so ready to hear the end result.
 It’s been a month now and I want to let people hear what we’ve been up to.
 Also, I want to get busy with designing the album and launching a website to promote it.
 But as the Rules of Doom™ go: